aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Great Britain formally acquired possession of Malta in 1814.
 The island staunchly supported the UK through both World Wars and remained in the Commonwealth when it became independent in 1964.
 A decade later Malta became a republic.
 Since about the mid-1980s, the island has transformed itself into a freight transshipment point, a financial center, and a tourist destination.
-Malta became an EU member in May of 2004.
+Malta became an EU member in May 2004.

 People Malta